 What exactly is Phase I of Two-Phased Braces Treatment for Kids?

 Typically, this treatment will take up to 12 months to complete and it does not involve all of the child’s teeth.
-Oftentimes, children who undergo phase I of the braces treatment will need a second round to address problems which require all adult teeth to come in.
-Click to learn more about phase II treatment for teens.
+Sometimes, children who complete the first phase of braces treatment may require a second round.
+This is usually necessary when all of their adult teeth have grown in.

 expander-Porth-Sammamish